firedranzer/sofa/applications/plugins/PSL/README.md

 Python Scene Language for Sofa
 ===========
 The Python Scene Language (PSL) project is an attempt to mixe the advantages of *scn* and *pyscn* in an unified framework.
-The language has been specifically designed to make sofa scenes in an elegant and powerful way.
+PSL provides an abstract language that has been specifically designed to make sofa scenes in an elegant and powerful way.

 PSL features:
-- scene description (as we have in .scn)
+- a declarative scene language (as is .scn) that can be loaded & saved.
+- with multiple alternative syntax (xml, hjson, python-pickled)
-- scene programmability (with embeded Python)
+- with procedural elements (with embeded Python)
-- scene templates (dynamic element that can be reuse and instantiated)
+- with scene templates (dynamic element that can be reuse and instantiated)
-- scene templates libraries (to store scene templates for reuse and sharing)
+- with scene libraries (to store scene templates for reuse and sharing)
-- explicit aliasing (to simplify scene writing).
+- with explicit aliasing (to simplify scene writing).
-- scene loading & saving.
-- multiple alternative syntax (xml, hjson, python-pickled)
-- a python DSL to make scene in pure-python
+- with dedicated python DSL to simpliyfy scene writing in pure-python
 - ... more to come ...

-Compared to classical *.scn*, PSL offer scene dynamicity, Comparet to *.pyscn*, PSL offer savability, templates and a more compact declarative syntax
+Compared to classical *.scn*, PSL offer scene dynamicity, Compared to *.pyscn*, PSL offer savability, templates and a more compact declarative syntax

 #### First examples
 The PSL language itself is defined with an abstract syntax semantics.
 This allow us to very quickly implement concrete syntaxes